delaneyj/datastar/code/go/site/static/md/examples/signals_ifmissing.md

 ...
 ```

-Since the signals is already set, the `data-merge-signals.ifmissing` attribute will not overwrite the existing value in either case.
+Since the signals is already set, the `data-signals.ifmissing` attribute will not overwrite the existing value in either case.